3dvg/orderbook-simulator/README.md

 It will store the output in a CSV file located in the folder `executions`.

-After running the two commands to generate orders and executions.
-Go to [Analyzing_orderbook.ipynb](Analyzing_orderbook.ipynb) and click on "Run All" in your Jupyter Notebook to see all the stats for your simulation.
+After running the two commands to generate orders and executions, go to [Analyzing_orderbook.ipynb](Analyzing_orderbook.ipynb) and click on "Run All" in your Jupyter Notebook to see all the stats for your simulation.

 ## Notes
 The simulations were run in my laptop with these specs: